-From January 1, 2017 through December 31, 2017 and from January 1, 2018 through January 31, 2019, no organization and offering expenses related to the private offering were incurred by our advisor on our behalf.
-From January 1, 2017 through December 31, 2017, our advisor incurred approximately \$0.9 million of organization and offering expenses related to the public offering on our behalf and from January 1, 2018 through January 31, 2019, our advisor incurred approximately \$0.9 million of organization and offering expenses related to the public offering on our behalf.
-As of January 31, 2019, as a result of the limit on organization and offering expenses described above, our advisor and its affiliates paid \$4.5 million of organization and offering expenses related to our initial public offering on our behalf.
+From January 1, 2016 through December 31, 2016 and from January 1, 2017 through January 31, 2018, no organization and offering expenses related to the private offering were incurred by our advisor on our behalf.
+From January 1, 2016 through December 31, 2016, our advisor incurred approximately \$0.9 million of organization and offering expenses related to the public offering on our behalf and from January 1, 2017 through January 31, 2018, our advisor incurred approximately \$0.9 million of organization and offering expenses related to the public offering on our behalf, of which \$4.9 million was outstanding as of January 31, 2018.

-In addition, through January 31, 2019, our advisor had incurred \$0.1 million in organization and offering costs on our behalf in connection with a proposed follow-on offering we filed with the SEC on August 10, 2017.
-We do not intend to pursue the follow-on offering and therefore these expenses remain the responsibility of our advisor as they are subject to the 1.0% limitation described above.
+In addition, through January 31, 2018, our advisor had incurred \$31,000 in organization and offering costs on our behalf in connection with a proposed follow-on offering we filed with the SEC on August 10, 2017.
+As of January 31, 2018, we had not commenced the follow-on offering and therefore had not recorded any of these organization and offering expenses as they are subject to the 1.0% limitation described above.

 We incur acquisition and origination fees payable to our advisor equal to a percentage of the cost of investments acquired or originated by us, or the amount to be funded by us to acquire or originate loans, including acquisition and origination expenses and any debt attributable to such investments plus significant capital expenditures related to the development, construction or improvement of the investment budgeted as of the date of acquisition.
 Acquisition and origination fees relate to services provided in connection with the selection and acquisition or origination of real estate investments.
 For investments acquired or originated with proceeds raised in our offerings on or prior to February 16, 2016, this percentage is 1.5%.
 For investments acquired or originated with proceeds raised in our initial public offering after February 16, 2016, this percentage is 2.6%.
-Acquisition and origination fees from January 1, 2017 through December 31, 2017 totaled approximately \$4.9 million.
-Acquisition and origination fees from January 1, 2018 through January 31, 2019 totaled approximately \$0.3 million, of which \$0.2 million was outstanding as of January 31, 2019.
+Acquisition and origination fees from January 1, 2016 through December 31, 2016 totaled approximately \$5.0 million.
+Acquisition and origination fees from January 1, 2017 through January 31, 2018 totaled approximately \$5.0 million, of which \$76,000 was outstanding as of January 31, 2018.

 In addition to acquisition and origination fees, we reimburse our advisor for customary acquisition and origination expenses, whether or not we ultimately acquire the asset.
-From January 1, 2017 through December 31, 2017 and from January 1, 2018 through January 31, 2019, our advisor and its affiliates did not incur any such costs on our behalf.
+From January 1, 2016 through December 31, 2016 and from January 1, 2017 through January 31, 2018, our advisor and its affiliates did not incur any such costs on our behalf.